Pasta with Fresh Tomato Sauce

 Total Time: 25 minutes

-This Fresh tomato sauce can be made in a matter of minutes and requires only a few basic ingredients to produce the most delicious, fresh-tasting sauce.
-Once you try homemade tomato sauce, you'll never go back to anything in a jar!
+This pasta with fresh tomato sauce can be made in a matter of minutes and requires only a few basic ingredients to produce the most delicious, fresh-tasting sauce.
+Once you try homemade tomato sauce, you'll never go back to anything in a jar!ย

 Ingredients